 Regional Indian food is hard to find in restaurants so, for now, the gap needs to be filled by books such as A Little Bit of This, A Little Bit of That which explores Gujarati recipes (written by Jayshri and Laxmi Ganda).

-The other way is to actually travel and experience the cuisine firsthand; Sarah Meikle, former director of Visa Wellington on a Plate, is taking tours to North India and South India and has written about her travels on page 120 in this issue. allindiapermit.co.nz
+The other way is to actually travel and experience the cuisine firsthand; Sarah Meikle, former director of Visa Wellington on a Plate, is taking tours to North India and South India and has written about her travels here. allindiapermit.co.nz

 Personally, Sid and I have teamed up with Goodfoodjourneys.com to take small-group tours to India.
 You can explore Rajasthan, Delhi, Goa and Mumbai while experiencing Diwali, the biggest festival to be celebrated in India, with me (27 October to 6 November).
 Sid will take a tour of South India in early 2025.